palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

     Part of the repo contains ui and server logic.
 We have used:
     * widgets like `selectInput` or `dateRangeInput`,
     * reactive expressions to optimize performance.
+    * using a condtional panel for different tabs

+    To do:
+    * using fileInput for data for an user
+    * using custom .css file
+    * add input to user to run some analysis
+    * adding reactive values and isolates
 6. Creating own R packages

     All of the functions are wrapped into the R package structure.
 Apart from wrting functions, we've also: